aidardarmesh/python-docs/README.md

 # Python 3.7 [Tutorial](https://docs.python.org/3/tutorial/)

+## Intro
 Python is easy to use interpreted language.
 Works on Windows, Linux or Mac OS

 Python is extensible: if you know C language, it is easy to add new built-in function or module to the interpreter, either to perform operations at maximum speed or link to libraries that may only be available in binary form.

+## 2.1 Invoking the Interpreter

-Python interpreter is usually installed into `/usr/local/bin/python3.7`. *Putting binary to `/usr/local/bin` make possible to run it form terminal*:
+Python interpreter is usually installed into `/usr/local/bin/python3.7`. *Putting binary to `/usr/local/bin` makes possible to run it from terminal*:

     python 3.7